RobinMalhotraa/SPAapplication/SPAapplication/README.md

 - [Mongoose Unique Validator](https://www.npmjs.com/package/mongoose-unique-validator) - Plugin for better error handling of unique fields within Mongoose schema
 - [Dotenv](https://www.npmjs.com/package/dotenv) - To load environment variables from a .env file

-## Features

-- Authentication (login/register with email-password)

 ## Usage

-Notes:

-- For image API, make account at cloudinary.com & get API keys from account dashboard.
-- For upload preset usage, if you want to organize images separately at cloudinary.com, you have to create it from account settings first.
-If you don't want to, just don't put anything or use .env key - `UPLOAD_PRESET`.

 #### Env variable: